 It all started about twenty years ago.
 I first got my feet wet in the back of my Dads boat.
-I know what you are thinking "That's no different than how I started so what makes this guy any different than me?"
+I know what you are thinking "That's no different than how I started, so what makes this guy any different than me?"

-Read about the sport of bass fishing.
-There are several bass fishing magazines on the market today.
-Also there are several bass fishing books that can be bought, or checked out at your local library.
+Read about the sport of bass fishing, like you are doing now.
+BassResource has a deep library of fishing articles.
+Also, several bass fishing books can be bought or checked out at your local library.
 Read all the bass fishing material you can get your hands on.
-Again go over the articles several times trying new and different things you have read about.
-Don't be afraid to add your own special twist to techniques that are new to you.
+Again, go over the articles several times, trying new and different things you have read about.
+Don't be afraid to add your unique twist to new techniques.
 Bass get conditioned to seeing the same things over and over again.
-If you are doing something different it very well may pay off with a couple more fish on the end of your line.
+If you are doing something different, it may pay off with a couple more fish at the end of your line.

 Don't sell yourself short.
 Fish hard every time on the water.
 Don't just fish morning and afternoon.
 Make a point to fish when the fish are inactive.
 Most anglers beat the banks using the same technique and lure every time out.
 Make it a point to learn to be a different breed of bass fisherman.
 Learn to fish deep-water structures, new techniques, and lures you are not accustomed to using.
 Try to become very versatile.
 Learn as many aspects of the sport as you can.

 You get the idea.
 Be a bass fishing sponge and always be willing to learn.
 Don't just go bass fishing to catch bass.
 Go bass fishing to learn bass fishing!
 This is how I have become a good bass fisherman.
 You have to put forth the extra effort.
 Before you know it, you will be doing things from instinct and catching fish when others can't.
 These are the things that separate the great from the average.
 In this sport, it is the small things that count the most!

 There is no more significant thing in life than what we choose to do with our free time.